SysKitTeam/docs-spconsultant/product-updates/spconsultant-release-note-9.md

 ---
-title: SPDocKit Consultant 9 — Release Note
-description: >-
-  This article describes the new features, improvements, and bug fixes that are delivered in SPDocKit Consultant 9.
+description: This article describes the new features, improvements, and bug fixes that are delivered in SPDocKit Consultant 9.
-author: Igor Mesaric
-date: 05/02/2018
 ---

 # SPDocKit Consultant 9